mdnajimahmed/learning-k8/course03/chapter04/security-note.md

 - Authorization happens using RBAC

 # Admission Controller: (Basically an interceptor)
 Admission controller intercept requests to the Kubernetes API after the authentication and authorization but before any objects are persisted.
-They can be used to validate,deny or event modify the request!
+They can be used to validate,deny or even modify the request!
 - enable auto create namespace in the cluster
     - sudo vi sudo cat /etc/kubernetes/manifests/kube-apiserver.yaml
     - --enable-admission-plugins=NamespaceAutoProvision (Add this separated by comma this this flag)